MysticXtheUnknown/BannerlordsSyncItemRosterLists/README.md

 Bannerlords Save Dictionaries of Item Rosters With Example

 # What is this?
 This is an example mod for Mound and Blade Warband 1.2.10 (most recent as of 7/19).
+It is fully working.
+It adds a menu option to the tavern - start there. this mod has 3 item rosters per city, they persist across saves using datastore.syncdata.
+There is a function to save and a function to load an item roster list.
+This is done without any fancy serialization or butterlib.

 # Why do i care?
 We save and load lots of dictionaries with dictionaries inside. we have 3 item rosters for each cityt!